jmporta/ZebraGait/README.md

     ```
 ## Build an executable

-The executable files built with [PyInstaller](http://www.pyinstaller.org/) works without install libraries and ¿only with python>=3.6?.
+The executable files built with [PyInstaller](http://www.pyinstaller.org/) work without install libraries or python.

-Build an executable file with PyInstaller, following the below steps:
+Build an executable file with PyInstaller, following the steps below:

 1. Install PyInstaller through python package manager: